Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 This is a quiet session with limited numbers designed for children who have a disability, are neurodivergent, or experience anxiety.
 In the session, children will work with Hull Museum staff to design and build their own future cargo carrying transport and drive it around our track.
 Using construction materials, participants will make their own vehicle powered by our incredible Sphero robots.

-Thursday 17 April, 1 - 3pm Streetlife Museum
+Thursday 17 April, 1 - 3pm at Streetlife Museum

-Free, drop-in - Light up.
-A relaxed Hull Maritime Family Activity
+• Light up - A relaxed Hull Maritime Family Activity

 This is a quiet craft session with limited numbers designed for children who have a disability, are neurodivergent, or experience anxiety.
 In the session, children will work with Hull Museum staff to make their own light up sculpture or stencil art inspired by the Spurn Lightship.